GhaithBuni/viloserdet/README.md

- Cleaning & Moving Services Backend
+# Cleaning & Moving Services – Frontend (Next.js)

-This is the backend for a web application offering cleaning and moving services.
-It includes booking, pricing, and distance-based cost calculation features, built using Node.js and Express.
+This is the frontend for a service website offering cleaning and moving services.
+It allows users to book services, view pricing, and interact with a dynamic interface, all built with Next.js and styled using Tailwind CSS.

-## 🚀 Features
+## 🌟 Features

-- User booking system
+- User-friendly booking interface
-- Dynamic price calculation based on database values
+- Dynamic pricing display based on selected services
-- Distance-based moving service cost estimation
+- Form validation and feedback
-- Admin panel APIs to manage bookings and pricing
+- Integrated with backend APIs for booking and pricing
-- MongoDB database integration
-- RESTful API structure
+- Mobile-responsive layout using Tailwind CSS

 ## 🛠 Tech Stack

-- Node.js
+- [Next.js]
-- Express.js
+- [React]
-- MongoDB
+- [Tailwind CSS]
-- Google Maps API
+- [Axios]for API requests
-- JWT

 - ```bash
 npm install